Ghost Towning With CNN –

 by

-THE phone call came around 11:00 on Friday, October 11, 1996.
-I was busy with a customer, and our
+around 11:00 on Friday, October 11, 1996.

-departmental secretary showed me a note that a gentleman named Jim Hill called,
+note that a gentleman named Jim Hill called, and wanted me to call him

-being a municipal building inspector in
+back.
+Since being a municipal building

 First off a little background...

-Ever since my book, Dust in the Wind – A
+Ever since my book, Dust in the Wind – A Guide to American Ghost Towns, was

-1996 by White's Electronics, life has changed slightly.
-The news media (television and local
+slightly.
+The news media (television and

-who constantly barrages the local media with news releases when anything
+person who constantly barrages the local media with news releases when anything

 positive happens here in our town.
 About